Swarm-SLAM : Sparse Decentralized Collaborative Simultaneous Localization and Mapping Framework for Multi-Robot Systems: Conclusions And Future Work

 \section{Conclusions And Future Work}

-In this paper, we presented Swarm-SLAM, a comprehensive open-source C-SLAM framework that is designed to comply with essential properties of swarm robotics.
-We have introduced a novel inter-robot loop closure prioritization technique based on algebraic connectivity maximization that reduces communication and speed-up convergence.
-Our system has been rigorously evaluated on five different public datasets, as well as in a real-world experiment, demonstrating its effectiveness and suitability for multi-robot operations in environments without an external positioning system.
-By leveraging ROS~2, we have shown that Swarm-SLAM is adapted to ad-hoc networking with sporadic or intermittent local communication between neighboring robots.
-While our framework's scalability is still limited by the underlying single-robot SLAM efficiency and onboard resource constraints, our decentralized framework can scale to large groups of robots by performing successive C-SLAM estimation with smaller subsets of robots and still converge to globally consistent estimates.

-In future work, we plan to extend Swarm-SLAM to support additional sensing modes, beyond lidar, stereo and RGB-D, such as higher-level data representations (e.g. topological or semantic maps).
-We also aim to investigate collaborative domain calibration and/or uncertainty estimation in place recognition~\cite{lajoieselfsup2022} to reduce the prevalence of measurement outliers among inter-robot loop closures, and therefore increase the overall accuracy and resilience of C-SLAM.
-Additionally, we aim to integrate and deploy a Swarm-SLAM-enabled autonomous exploration system in large unknown environments and improve our visualization tools for better human-multi-robot interactions.

-Finally, we hope that our open-source framework will be useful as a testbed for the research and development of new methods and techniques in place recognition, inter-robot loop closure detection, multi-robot pose graph optimization, and other challenging open-problems in C-SLAM.
+In this paper, we presented Swarm-SLAM, a comprehensive resource-efficient C-SLAM framework that is designed to comply with essential properties of swarm robotics.
+In future work, we aim to investigate collaborative domain calibration and/or uncertainty estimation in place recognition~\cite{lajoieselfsup2022} to reduce the prevalence of measurement outliers among inter-robot loop closures, and therefore increase the overall accuracy and resilience of C-SLAM.
+Overall, we hope that our open-source framework will be useful as a testbed for the research and development of new methods and techniques in place recognition, inter-robot loop closure detection, multi-robot pose graph optimization, and other open-problems.